vmchien217/dagger/hilt/migration-guide.md

 final steps of your migration.
 These parts of dagger.android are there for making sure getting dependencies works (e.g. when an `Activity` tries to inject itself).
-The difference is now they are being satisfied by the Hilt `ApplicationComponent` instead of the component removed in the above steps.
+The difference is now they are being satisfied by the Hilt `SingletonComponent` instead of the component removed in the above steps.

 For example, a migrated dagger.android `Application` that supports both Hilt activities and dagger.android activities may look like this: